Debt Reduction and Saving for the Future

 You should also set aside money for emergency savings — at least three to six months of living expenses — so you don’t have to resort to credit cards to make up a sudden shortfall.
 If you owe so much money that you can’t afford to hit these basic savings goals, then your borrowing is too high.

 The financial services company Fidelity Investments recommends hitting certain savings benchmarks by each decade.
 The company says that you should have saved at least one times your salary by the time you turn 30, three times your salary by the time you turn 40, six times your salary by the time you turn 50, eight times your salary by the time you turn 60, and 10 times your salary by the time you turn 67.

 As you reach these milestone ages, deduct your non-mortgage debts from your total savings.
 If your debts are keeping your net worth below where it needs to be, then you’ve got too much — and the interest payments you’ve got on the horizon may push you even further from the path.

-Is Your Debt Letting You Save?
+Determine If Your Debt Is Letting You Save

 To figure out what such an aggressive savings schedule would mean for how much you could afford to borrow, take a calculator and subtract the amount you hope to save each year from your annual income.
 Then use your monthly budget to assess how much money you would have leftover to spend on loan payments.

 For example, assume you’re currently in your 30s, making $50,000 and spending roughly 30 percent of your income on housing.
 After putting away $13,000 a year in your retirement fund, you would then have just $22,000 a year — or roughly $1,833 a month — left over to pay for other debts, such as student loans and credit card debt, as well as all your other monthly expenses, such as food, childcare, utilities, and entertainment.
 Considering the high cost of food, gas and car expenses, childcare, and other routine costs of living, that’s not a lot of money left over to spend on loan payments.